-A rare and dangerous form of skin cancer known as Merkel cell carcinoma is thought to originate from Merkel cells when they grow out of control.
-This disease usually appears as a painless skin nodule (lump) that can be skin-colored, red, or violet, most often developing in areas of skin exposed to the sun, especially the face, head, and neck.
+Merkel cell carcinoma is a rare aggressive skin cancer.
+The name was given to the cancer because of the cancer cells’ resemblance under the microscope to Merkel cells, however, the true cell of origin is likely to be another skin cell such as a squamous skin cell or a hair follicle cell.
+This disease usually appears as a painless skin nodule (bump or lump) that grows very rapidly.
+The tumors can be skin-colored, red, or violet, most often developing in areas of skin exposed to the sun, especially the face, head, and neck.
 But these nodules can develop anywhere on the body, even areas not often exposed to sunlight.

-Merkel cell carcinoma tends to grow quickly and spread to other parts of the body, making it a particularly dangerous form of skin cancer.
-Treatment options usually depend on whether the cancer has spread beyond the skin, but can include surgery (to remove the cancer), radiation therapy, and chemotherapy.
+Merkel cell carcinoma can grow quickly and spread to other parts of the body, making it a particularly dangerous form of skin cancer.
+Treatment options usually depend on whether the cancer has spread beyond the skin, but can include surgery (to remove the cancer), radiation therapy, and immunotherapy.

 What causes Merkel cell carcinoma?

-It’s not clear what causes Merkel cell carcinoma, but it most often develops in people age 50 or older and in people with weakened immune systems.
+Merkel cell carcinoma can be caused by one of two things — either UV damage from the sun or changes in a cell because of the Merkel cell polyomavirus.
+There are tests available which can determine what was the cause of a person’s MCC.
+MCC most often develops in people aged 60 or older and in people with weakened immune system.
 Long-term exposure to sunlight is considered a risk factor, so it’s important to always stay safe in the sun to reduce your risk of Merkel cell carcinoma and other types of skin cancer.

 To help prevent problems, check your skin regularly.
-If you notice a mole, freckle, or bump that changes color, size, or shape, talk with your doctor.
+If you notice a mole, freckle, or bump has changed in color, size, or shape, talk to your doctor.
 Most skin nodules don’t become cancer, but catching cancer in its early stages can dramatically improve treatment outcomes.